Mirgle/negotiation-rl/README.md

 # Negotiation-RL: Multi-Agent PPO for Automated Bargaining
 This repository contains a custom negotiation environment and PPO-based training pipeline for learning emergent bargaining behavior through reinforcement learning and self-play.
+This project was created by Jeremy Lane for CS 4824 at Virginia Tech.

 ## Project Overview
 Agents negotiate over discrete item bundles with private valuations.